 - 1 Key Opportunities/Priorities - a.
-Unlock redevelopment sites in the town centre (boundary defined on the Policies Map) to avoid the need for out of centre retail development, particularly in respect of vacant/underused buildings such as the former Palladium cinema and former brewery. - b Enhance the public realm. - c Enhance leisure provision including the Town Park. - d Focus-new retail development on the southern end of the High Street as the retail core. public realm and other improvements on the southern end of the High Street and facilitate enhancements to the wider town centre. - 2 Scope and Scale of Change
+Unlock redevelopment sites in the town centre (boundary defined on the Policies Map) to avoid the need for out of centre retail development, particularly in respect of vacant/underused buildings such as the former Palladium cinema and former brewery. - b Enhance the public realm. - c Enhance leisure provision including the Town Park. - d Focus public realm and other improvements on the southern end of the High Street and facilitate enhancements to the wider town centre. - 2 Scope and Scale of Change